djvanderlaan/iso8601/R-package/README.md

 ## [1] "T16:15:14"
 ```

+When calling `iso8601totime` we know that we are dealing with times,
-When time is in extended format the ‘T’ can be omitted
+therefore, the ‘T’ can be omitted

 ``` R
 iso8601totime("16:15:14")